 This is where disability agencies like us are able to assist.
 We act as an extension of our clients’ families.
 The added benefit is that a single caregiver becomes replaced with a dedicated, highly qualified team of professionals that collaborate to provide leading care and support.

 Without accessible disability services, many individuals would not have the support they require to have a stable, enriched life.
 Disability services vary depending on the disability agency – their methods, values, and internal processes to name a few.
 Typical services include full-time residential care in a group home setting, programs for youth, employment services, and assisted living.
 There are many things to consider when selecting a disability agency that is the right fit, our province has some incredible agencies that you can reach out to.

 Providers of Supportive Care

 At Entrust, we strive to fulfill the unique needs of every client we work with.
 We develop individual wellness plans and provide care based on a person’s actual needs so that they can have an enriched life now and into the future.
 All our disability and support services follow a Supportive Care Model.

 How to Access Our Services

-Individuals who qualify for Persons with Developmental Disabilities (PDD) or Family Support for Children with Disabilities (FSCD) services, are eligible for our Residential Care program and Framework for Life program.
+Individuals who qualify for Persons with Developmental Disabilities (PDD) or Family Support for Children with Disabilities (FSCD) services, are eligible for our Residential Care program and Community Access Supports program.
 Please speak to your PDD or FSCD Coordinator to find out more.